-In 1992, Judge Williams co-founded the Just The Beginning Foundation (JTBF), initially created to celebrate the integration of the federal judiciary, but which has evolved into a pipeline organization that creates programs for students from middle school through law school that inspires and equips students of color and other underrepresented groups to pursue legal and judicial careers.
-She serves on the Board of Directors of Chicago’s Museum of Science and Industry and the National Institute for Trial Advocacy, and she sits on the Boards of Trustees of Carnegie Corporation of New York and the University of Notre Dame.
-She also serves on the Judicial Advisory Board of JTBF, the Steering Committee of the Avon Global Center for Women and Justice at Cornell Law School, and is a member of Delta Sigma Theta Sorority.
+In 1992, Judge Williams co-founded the Just The Beginning-A Pipeline Organization (JTB-APO), initially created to celebrate the integration of the federal judiciary, but which has evolved into a pipeline organization that creates programs for students from middle school through law school that inspires and equips students of color and other underrepresented groups to pursue legal and judicial careers.
+She serves on the Board of Directors of Chicago’s Museum of Science and Industry, the National Institute for Trial Advocacy (NITA), Weinstein International Foundation, and iCivics Governing Board and the Boards of Trustees of Carnegie Corporation of New York and the University of Notre Dame.
+She also serves on the Judicial Advisory Board of JTB, the Steering Committee of the Avon Global Center for Women and Justice at Cornell Law School, and is a member of Delta Sigma Theta Sorority.

 Judge Williams has received numerous awards for her contributions.
 She is the only woman judge of color who has received the American Judicature Society's Edward J. Devitt Distinguished Service to Justice Award for making a substantial contribution to the administration of justice.
 She has also received the American Bar Association's Margaret Brent Women Lawyers of Achievement Award and the Commission on Racial and Ethnic Diversity in the Profession's Spirit of Excellence Award, the National Bar Association's Gertrude E. Rush Award, the National Association of Women Lawyer's Arabella Babb Mansfield Award, the Association of Corporate Counsel Chicago Chapter's Thurgood Marshall Award, the Black Women Lawyers' Association of Greater Chicago's Pioneer Award, the Chicago Bar Association's John Paul Stevens and Earl Burrus Dickerson Awards, and Chicago Inn of Court's Joel M. Flaum Award.
 She has also been named as one of Newsweek Daily Beast's 150 Fearless Women in the World, the Chicago Lawyer Person of the Year, listed as one of Chicago's 100 Most Influential and Powerful Women by both Crain's magazine and the Chicago Sun-Times, and inducted into the Cook County Bar Association Hall of Fame.